 level, at the annual University of Scouting, and online through MyScouting.org.

-Off-Site Links: Taughannock District is just part of the
+Off-Site Links: Taughannock District is one of four

-larger Boy Scouts of America organization.
+Organization of the Scout Movement (WOSM).
 Use the links below, or the

 green buttons on the left of each page, for direct links to other

 District Facebook Group: If you're on Facebook, be sure to